Virtual Investment Banking Summer Internships

 If done correctly, these analysts will not only be helpful resources for you throughout the summer but vouch for you during your evaluations, as well as become good friends.

-One of the most difficult aspects of working remotely is effective communication, and it is even more important for interns as they never get the chance to meet most people they are working with in-person.
+One of the most difficult aspects of working remotely is effective communication, and it is even more important for interns as they never get the chance to meet most people they are working with.

 To illustrate this point, let’s walk through a hypothetical scenario: